 Professor Nancy Maurer led the Clinic as Director from 1990 through 1992.The 1990s also served as a watershed era with the creation of programs like the Domestic Violence Project-which attracted national attention in two separate cases when it won clemency for survivors of domestic violence convicted of killing their abusers.
 Professor Connie Mayer took over as Clinic Director from 1992 until 2001.
 In 1996, the Clinic won clemency for Charline Brundidge, the first time in New York that an incarcerated battered woman who killed her abuser was granted clemency.
 During this decade, The AIDS Law Project became one of the first law clinic programs to serve clients with AIDS or HIV.
 The decade culminated with the Clinic receiving the New York Bar Association's Pro Bono award and recognition in National Jurist magazine.

 The 21 st century has brought even more progress.
 In 2000, the Clinic moved to a new state-of-the-art facility.
 Professor Mary Lynch took over as Clinic Director in 2001 to 2003.
 Professor Nancy Maurer served as Acting Clinic Director during the Spring 2004 semester.
 Then Professors Maurer and Lynch became Co-Directors of the Clinic in 2004 until 2009.
 The AIDS Law Project expanded into a comprehensive Health Law Project, representing clients living with cancer and other chronic impairments.
-An Investors Rights program, now known as the Securities Arbitration Clinic, began representing investors on securities arbitration matters before the National Association of Securities Dealers and the New York Stock Exchange.
+An Investors Rights program, also known as the Securities Arbitration Clinic, began representing investors on securities arbitration matters before the National Association of Securities Dealers and the New York Stock Exchange.
 The Low Income Taxpayer Clinic opened its doors to taxpayers who have disputes with the IRS, representing clients in both administrative and judicial proceedings.